Table of Contents

 - Pay for delete: You might be able to convince Sequium Asset Solutions to remove the negative mark in exchange for paying off the debt.
 You can open these negotiations by sending them a pay-for-delete letter.

 - Goodwill deletion: This is an alternate strategy you can try after paying your debt.
 Once the account is paid off, you can send Sequium Asset Solutions a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
+Create your letter using our free goodwill letter template.

 3. Wait 7 years for Sequium Asset Solutions to fall off of your credit report